revbayes/revbayes.github.io/tutorials/intro/getting_started.md

 which starts 4 processes of RevBayes.
 You may want to change the number of processes depending on your available hardware.

-The format of the exercises uses to delineate code examples that you should type into RevBayes.
-For example, after opening the RevBayes program, you can load your data file:
+The exercises in the tutorials use code block format (as the one shown below) to delineate code that you should type into RevBayes.
+For example, after opening the RevBayes program, you can load your data file with this code:
 ```
 data <- readDiscreteCharacterData("data/primates_cytb.nex")
 ```